 I work on the university campus.
 Some students arrive every year.
 They’ll say things like, hey, what year are you in, and they’ll say, well, technically, I’m a junior.
 Because I took all these, you know, high school, college classes, but it’s my first year.
 The response is, ‘Oh!
 You’re a freshman, got it!’
 They’re like, ‘No, I’m a junior like you.

 It’s the desire to have a relationship that’s more mature or in a different place than your relationship is.
 It’s the relationship that says.
-As I said at the beginning of this article, you know, we’ve only been dating two months, but we knew we were going to get married after the third date.
+As I said at the beginning of this article, we’ve only been dating for two months but knew we would get married after the third date.

-Now keep in mind, everyone in the brothers will say, ‘Well, my grandparents, they knew right away, or my whoever knew right away.’
+Now remember, everyone in the brothers will say, ‘Well, my grandparents, they knew right away, or my whoever knew right away.’
 That is fine!
-Whatever maybe I’m wrong.
+Whatever, maybe I’m wrong.

 I’ll get sassy in a second here.
-But there are some things again that not time will reveal.
+But there are some things again that no time will reveal.
 But there’s something about allowing a two-month-old relationship to be two months old.

 They realize they have to deal with it because they didn’t deal with it earlier.
 They won’t address specific issues because they are getting married anyway.
 It doesn’t matter if it’s an issue.
 Again, this is like scolding anyone.
 It is my encouragement.